What Happens If You Stop Smoking Weed for A Month?

 It’s not a stoner’s question.
 If “stoner” identifies a chronic user, the stoner has likely lost concern for balance in life.
 If the stoner makes pot a life’s choice, quitting doesn’t hold much interest.

-But, the frequent recreational user may wonder what happens if you stop smoking, say, for a month.
+But the frequent recreational user may wonder what happens if you stop smoking, say, for a month.
 Perhaps, you’re concerned about possible addiction, respiration issues, or the expense.
 All smokers – cigarette, pipe, cigar, or weed – think about quitting from time to time, but what happens if you stop smoking marijuana?

 For good and bad

 Put simply, weed users who quit pot can have withdrawal effects depending on the person’s tolerance.
-First effects of quitting marijuana after regular use might include little more than irritability and insomnia.
+The first effects of quitting marijuana after regular use might include little more than irritability and insomnia.
 Livestrong.com suggests how to cleanse your system to detox after quitting.
 But, there are some results you can count on:

 Irritability: Cannabis is a dopamine stimulant, even though the effects relax you.
 When you eliminate the stimulant, you mess with the brain/body’s expectations.
 So, until your systems straighten themselves out, you will likely experience mood swings.
 Depending on your habit, choice of strain, and tolerance, these swings can be between euphoric highs and despairing lows, but they will even out in time.